JaneSullivan-NOAA/great_escape/README.md

 # great_escape
-Escape ring study to estimate length-based selectivity for a sablefish pot gear fishery .
+Escape ring study to estimate length-based selectivity for a sablefish pot gear fishery.